GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-3.md

 ## Art style notes

 Option A:

 - white outlines for each planet
 - white outlines for asteroids

 Option B:

 - simple graphical meshes for each planet
 - orange disc with little white in the middle for Mars
 - low-poly blue and green with little white in the middle for Earth
 - benefit to having some kind of illustration for planets is that it would be easier to visualize them spinning, especially if it's spinning once per second

+## Engine Facepalms

+Seriously, why doesn't UE support scientific notation again?

+Also, object scale and distance don't use the same units.
+An there's no clear conversion scale between one and the other